Yes (company): High definition

 On 23 December 2007 yes began broadcasting in high definition.
 The broadcasting format is Widescreen 16:9 with resolution of 1080i50.
 The broadcasting system is DVB-S2 and H.264.
 There is also support for content in 720p.
 On some of the content there is also 5.1 Dolby Digital sound.
 In April 2011, yes had 18 HD channels (one of them in 3D).
 Receiving the broadcastings in HD is available only with yes HD set-top boxes - ADB 7820S - which has multiple digital and analog outputs - including HDMI (1.3a) and S/PDIF - coaxial and optical.

 On 22 April 2009 yes released the HD-DVR set-top box - yesMaxHD (ADB 7820SX/7720SX) - which can record two shows simultaneously, also in High Definition.
+Upon its launch came a campaign by Twisted Fly which invited former Israeli referees apologizing for their mistakes.
+In the first week of July 2009, it was responsible for 20% of advertising-driven talks in Israel; the conversation focused on three aspects: reaction from netizens, their attitude related to the referees and their apologies.
+Some netizens thought that this campaign was an artificial impulse to increase the amount of MaxHD decoders.

-In the beginning of May 2010, yes started to provide Russian language audio track for HD movie channels.
+In the beginning of May 2010, yes started to provide a Russian language audio track for HD movie channels.

-In November 2011 yes introduced a Streamer feature within yesMaxHD available to those who purchase the VOD feature, yes Named this yesMaxTOTAL.
+In November 2011 yes introduced a Streamer feature within yesMaxHD available to those who purchase the VOD feature, yes named this yesMaxTOTAL.
 As of 2021, the yes Streamer feature is no longer available and has been discontinued.

-Technical problems

-In September and October 2007, satellite television channels in Israel were plagued with signal disruptions, with the north of the country particularly badly affected.
-Eventually the Ministry of Defense intervened, and with the help of the Israel Defense Forces and Israeli Sea Corps, discovered that the problems had been caused by the radar systems of Dutch UNIFIL ships patrolling off the coast of Lebanon.
-In order to compensate its clientele, yes offered their pay-per-view "DVDbox" channels free to all clients for 2 weeks in October (although it eventually extended beyond that).
-Later, in an effort to win over many clients who were still displeased, yes offered all of its premium channels free for a period of 3 months.
+Advertising

+Most Yes commercials were done by McCann Erickson Tel Aviv.